 For many of us, reaching out for help is one of the hardest, and most courageous, things we can do.

-There is tremendous shame and judgement around mental health and addiction in our current culture.
-Though the stigma seems to be shrinking, we have a long way to go and many of us do not have in-person support networks that are able to help us through these challenges.
+The stigma around mental health and addiction seems to be shrinking.
+Still, we have a long way to go and many of us do not have in-person support networks that are able to help us through these challenges.

-I am not a trained psychotherapist – just a person who also occasionally experiences mental health challenges.
+I am not a trained psychotherapist – just a person who occasionally experiences mental health challenges.

 My hope is that you find these resources helpful.